 And quite possibly, Paul

-himself was executed in the ‘Neronian Persecution,’ the very same apostle who
+himself was executed in that very ‘Neronian Persecution,’ the very same apostle

 ALLEGIANCE